 Wilson shares soft skills for family and working caregivers through videos on her YouTube channel that respond to questions asked by caregivers.

 Soft Skills are Essential Workplace and Caregiver Skills

 Problem-solving, planning, organizing, communicating, team building, initiating, gaining consensus, being resilient, and results-oriented are examples of soft skills.
 Soft skills are high on the list of essential skills for caregiving success but may be low on the priority of HR employee training and development programs.

 The education system does not focus on the value of the importance of using soft skills in the workplace.
 Online employee training and HR employee training and development programs can bring supervisors and employees together to build soft skills.

 Taking care of elderly parents requires the ability to communicate, creatively solve problems, negotiate with care team partners, resolve conflict, and collaborate with others.
 Professional caregivers working in home-care, assisted living communities, nursing homes, and hospitals benefit from similar skills.
-Financial planners, CPAs, elder law attorneys, and other professions who work with the elderly benefit from using soft skills that include compassion, empathy, and listening.
+Financial planners, CPAs, elder law attorneys, and other professionals who work with the elderly benefit from using soft skills that include compassion, empathy, and listening.